MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableScanningNetworkFiles
-Remove whether to scan for network files.
+Indicates that the cmdlet removes whether to scan for network files.

 ```yaml
 Type: SwitchParameter